mikrdgz/recharge-docs/docs/bigcommerce-overview.md

 * You want a custom user interface for ReCharge functionality on your product page.
 * Matching the look and feel of an existing branded user experience.

+## Prerequisites
+You should configure your ReCharge store settings before using the BigCommerce integration.
+See [Other Settings](https://support.rechargepayments.com/hc/en-us/categories/360000578494-Other-Settings) in the Help Center for details.

+Ensure that the following settings are configured in ReCharge:
+- Tax
+- Shipping
+- Payments
+- Products
+- Checkout Settings
+- Customer Portal Settings

 ## Installing the BigCommerce integration